emarsden/dash-mpd-rs/README.md

 - `.mkv`: call mkvmerge first, then if that isn't installed or fails call ffmpeg, then try MP4Box
 - `.mp4`: call ffmpeg first, then if that fails call vlc, then try MP4Box
+- `.webm`: call vlc, then if that fails ffmpeg
 - other: try ffmpeg, which supports many container formats, then try MP4Box

+You can specify a different order of preference for muxing applications using the `with_muxer_preference` method on DashDownloader.
+For example, `with_muxer_preference("avi", "vlc,ffmpeg")` means that for an AVI media container the external muxer vlc will be tried first, then ffmpeg in case of failure.
+This method option can be used multiple times to specify options for different container types.

 ## DASH features supported

-- VOD (static) stream manifests
+- VOD (static) stream manifests.

-- Multi-period content
+- Multi-period content.
+The media in the different streams will be saved in a single media container if the formats are compatible (same resolution, codecs, bitrate and so on) and `concatenate_periods(false)` has not been called on DashDownloader, and otherwise in separate media containers.

-- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
+- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero.

 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

-- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes Matroska, ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS).
+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes Matroska, ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS), and all codecs supported by these applications.

-- WebVTT/wvtt, TTML, STPP and SMIL subtitles, either provided as a single media stream or as a fragmented MP4 stream.
+- WebVTT/wvtt, TTML, STPP, SRT, tx3g and SMIL subtitles, either provided as a single media stream or as a fragmented MP4 stream.
 Subtitles that are distributed as a single media stream will be saved to a file with the same base name as the requested output file, but with an extension corresponding to the subtitle type (e.g. ".srt", ".vtt").
 Subtitles distributed in WebVTT/wvtt format (either as a single media stream or a fragmented MP4 stream) will be converted to the more standard SRT format using the MP4Box commandline utility (from the [GPAC](https://gpac.wp.imt.fr/) project), if it is installed.
 STPP subtitles (which according to the DASH specifications should be formatted as EBU-TT) will be muxed into the output media container as a "subt:stpp" stream using MP4Box.
 Note that common media players such as mplayer and VLC don't currently support this subtitle type; you can try using the GPAC media player (available with "gpac -gui").

 - Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
   This requires the `mp4decrypt` commandline application from the [Bento4